DiNitride/CSGOAutoMusicVolume/README.md

 ## Installation
 1. [Download and run the installer](https://github.com/DiNitride/CSGOAutoMusicVolume/releases)
-2. (Optional, but recomended) The shortcut the installer made was really weird so, navigate to the install directory and create on manually and drop it on your desktop or wherever.
-The directory by default is `"C:\Program Files (x86)\CSGO Automatic Music Control\CSGOMusicController.exe"`
-3. Launch the program
+2. Launch the program
-4. Select your music player from the drop down list, if it's not there start playing music on it and hit refresh.
+3. Select your music player from the drop down list, if it's not there start playing music on it and hit refresh.
-5. Boot CS:GO and once the game is loaded you can click start on the program.
+4. Boot CS:GO and once the game is loaded you can click start on the program.
 Once you're in-game, it may take 10-20 seconds for CS:GO to start sending the updates to the program and for it to start communicating.

 ## Troubleshooting
 ### #1-  I'm getting an error when I boot?!
 "A CS:GO Install could not be located"